nhsd-a2si/docs-uec-appts/_pages/functional_spec/cr/cr_workflow.md

 There are some key requirements that the providing and consuming systems need to do to support this capability:

-### Providing servce:
+### Providing system:

 * Whenever an appointment confirmation is sent at the end of a successful booking process, the system will need to update the Appointment Registry with a new record for the appointment just made
-* Whenever a cancellation of an appointment is successfully completed, the system needs to update the Appointment Registry for that appointment to expire the record.
+* Whenever a cancellation of an appointment is successfully completed, the system needs to update the Appointment Registry for that appointment to update the record to cancelled.

-### Consuming service:
+### Consuming system:

-* whenever a new contact is being recorded on the system, as soon as the patients demographics have been confirmed the system will need to check the Appointment Registry for any relevent appointment records
-* If appointment records are found on the registry then a flag needs to be set against the patients record in the system to say they have an existing appointment
 * At the end of any re-assessment, the option to cancel the original appointment needs to be offered
-* if this cancelation process is required, the first step is to confirm with the Patient which appointment is the one that needs to be canceled.